sourabhbhavsar007/recipe-management-system/README.md

 Run mvn clean install to build and resolve dependencies needed for the application.

-After build is successful, you can use above endpoints with respective authorization credentials and request payload on Postman.
+After build is successful, you can use mvn spring-boot:run or run method of RecipeManagementServiceApplication class.
+You can then use above endpoints with respective request payload on Postman.

 Port : By default application runs on port 8888 .
 Kindly make sure the port is available.